SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline EPM Platform FTTH.md

 The provisioning of the EPM Solution is sequential and involves the following components:

-- **Skyline EPM Platform FTTH** as Front-end element: Responsible for the top-level data aggregation and for displaying the topologies.
+- **Skyline EPM Platform FTTH** as front-end element: Responsible for the top-level data aggregation and for displaying the topologies.
-- **Skyline EPM Platform FTTH** as Back-end element: In charge of the data aggregation from the collectors.
+- **Skyline EPM Platform FTTH** as back-end element: In charge of the data aggregation from the collectors.
 - **Skyline EPM Platform FTTH Collector**: In charge of the ONT data aggregation from an OLT.
 - **Telenet EPM Platform FTTH WM**: Creates compatible files regarding the passives available within the GPON infrastructure and the KAFKA OLT KPIs.